softcoder/riprunner/README.md

        using Message Method: POST.

-- Send the following text message to your provider account phone # to get a list of available commands: ?
+To test your provider, send the following text message to your provider configured account phone # to get a list of available commands: ?

 Special Notes:
 --------------